ekchew/intern/README.md

 	color1 is color2: true

 Of particular note here is this business with `Array`.
-It is essentially the C++ counterpart to the Python implementation's `asTuple` method.
+It is essentially the C++ counterpart to the Python implementation's `astuple` method.
 The 2nd template argument of `MakeInterned` is optional, but if you provide it, it tells `MakeInterned` that it can cast your class to that type.